VkLost/fido2-smartcard-docs/troubleshooting/gpg-issue.md

 ### Note:
-### If no device is detected, pcscd_scan will continue runnig without showing any device or smartcard information
+### If no device is detected, pcscd_scan will continue running without showing any device or smartcard information

 No output when device is connected.